The English National Curriculum (2014) states:

 • Are competent in the arts of speaking and listening, making formal presentations, demonstrating to others and participating in debate

 Our English Curriculum has been carefully planned to ensure progress for each year group.
-Powick staff have worked collaboratively to develop a Literacy spine which meets the aims of the National Curriculum and which also addresses the needs of the children in our school.
+Powick staff have worked collaboratively to develop a Literacy Spine which meets the aims of the National Curriculum and addresses the needs of the children in our school.

-In all of our classes we place a high emphasis on the accurate application of basic skills alongside promoting high standards in all of our children’s reading, writing and speaking and listening opportunities.
-We understand how the development of excellent reading, writing and speaking and listening skills enable our children to fully access our broad and balanced wider curriculum and how this will also impact on their future learning through secondary education and beyond.
+In all classes, we place a high emphasis on the accurate application of basic skills and promote high standards in all of our children’s reading, writing, and speaking and listening opportunities.
+We understand how the development of excellent reading, writing, and speaking and listening skills will enable our children to fully access our broad and balanced wider curriculum, and that this will also impact on their future learning through secondary education and beyond.

-We begin the topics in our wider curriculum with high quality and inspiring texts.
+We link topics in our wider curriculum to high quality and inspiring texts.
 These allow our children to explore the context of their topic but, most importantly, provide our children with rich vocabulary and excellent models of effective writing.

-As a staff team we have developed approaches to the reading and writing which detail how each is taught throughout the school.
+As a staff team, we have developed approaches to reading and writing which detail how each is taught throughout the school.